 The course runs one afternoon a week so you can fit in study alongside your work and other family commitments.

 This top-up degree will build on the learning outcomes of the Foundation Degree Learning and Teaching (SEND) and your professional experience.
 The degree is designed to produce practitioners who are able to question and critically analyse education policies and initiatives and who can make an informed contribution to their organisation.
 It is structured and delivered in such a way that you have the opportunity to understand and assimilate new ideas and concepts and to apply these in practice.
 The BA is firmly rooted in professional practice and combines scholarly activities with learning through experience of work.
 The course develops your skills in supporting learners and optional modules allow you to develop more specialised skills and knowledge in areas which affect your own practice.

-In year 1 core modules will look at issues and ethics in professional practice, research methods and introduction to autism you will choose from optional modules looking at leadership and exploring learning identities.
+In year 1 core modules will look at issues and ethics in professional practice, research methods and introduction to autism you will choose from optional modules looking at leadership, playful learning and exploring learning identities.
 In year 2 you will focus on your dissertation.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 |LLLC3945||An Introduction to Autism||20|

 |LLLC3970||Issues and Ethics in Professional Practice||20|

 |LLLC3942||Leadership for Learning in Community and Educational Settings||20|

 |LLLC3966||Who do you think you are?
 Exploring Learning Identities||20|

 |LLLC3976||Playful Learning: using game philosophy to develop new approaches to learning and teaching||20|